LauraHoekstr97/Anaphora_Resolution/README.md

 # Anaphora Resolution (Master-Thesis - 2025)

-This repository contains code for **anaphora resolution** within recipes using GPT models.
+This repository contains code for **anaphora resolution** experiments on recipes using GPT-based models.

 ---